 As you can see, while CBGA itself provides a defense mechanism for the plant, its role as a parent molecule is much more important since the presence of CBGA is crucial for the biosynthetic pathway that produces the major cannabinoids THC, CBD, CBC, and CBG.

 Simply put, these major cannabinoids are responsible for the many of the cannabis plant’s most powerful medicinal effects.
-Without their foundational precursor, the cannabinoids – and their powerful health benefits – would cease to exist.
+Without their foundational precursor, the cannabinoids – and their powerful health benefits – would not exist.

 Next Article: CBD and Pediatric Cancer